 c) The content selection, production, editing, and lay-out, of The Michigan Socialist shall be conducted maintained by an Editor and/or Editorial Board.

 d) All members and non-members may submit articles, from which the Editor and/or Editorial Board shall decide which articles to publish, and the placement therein;

 e) The final version of each issue must be approved by a majority vote of the Editorial Board, SEC, or a state membership meeting prior to its publication.

 f) The SEC may, by way of a majority vote, override decisions by the Editor and/or Editorial Board, except when the Editorial Board is elected by a State Convention, in which case decisions of the Editorial Board shall take precedence, subject to review by a state membership meeting, State Convention, or state membership referendum.
 In instances in which an Editorial Board is composed of both Convention-elected and post-Convention-meeting-appointed or SEC-appointed members, the SEC and Editorial Board may co-convene a single combined committee for purposes of voting on approving the final version of an issue.
 Dual members of the SEC and Editorial Board, in such instances, shall be entitled to only one vote.

 Section 1 – Amendments: These bylaws may be amended by a 2/3 majority vote of either a State Convention or referendum.
 State Conventions and referenda may also amend the State Platform by a majority vote.
 Such amendments to either document shall take effect following the close of the State Convention or referendum where adopted.

-Section 2 – Supremacy Clause: These bylaws replace any previous bylaws of the SPMI.
-In cases where these bylaws come into conflict with Local bylaws, the SPMI Bylaws take precedence.
+b) In cases where these bylaws come into conflict with any Local bylaws provision, these Bylaws take precedence.